kodecocodes/swift-style-guide/README.markdown

 ## Var vs. Let

-With Swift, constants are defined using the `let` keyword, and variables with the `var` keyword.
+Constants are defined using the `let` keyword, and variables with the `var` keyword.
 Any value which **is** a constant **must** be defined appropriately, using the `let` keyword.
 As a result, you will likely find yourself using `let` far more than `var`.

-**NOTE:** One technique that might help meet this standard is to define everything as a constant and only change it to a variable when the compiler complains!
+**Tip:** One technique that might help meet this standard is to define everything as a constant and only change it to a variable when the compiler complains!

 ## Optionals